- We advise you to exercise normal safety precautions in Oman. Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 Hotels may refuse to provide accommodation to couples who are unable to provide proof of marriage.

 As in most Muslim countries, there are restrictions on alcohol and pork products.
-However, there are some specially licensed food outlets and hotels that will stock these products for non-Muslims.

 Information for dual nationals